Google's Assistant with Bard might rebrand to Gemini

 Moreover, it appears that Gemini/Bard/Assistant with Bard will still be its own thing, with users able to select between Gemini or regular Google Assistant.

 Though it’s possible the change won’t stick, if it does, it’s kind of a weird direction for Google to go.
-Gemini is the name of Google’s new large language model (LLM) and it already comes in a few variants, including Gemini Nano, Pro, and Ultra.
+Gemini is the name of Google’s new large language model (LLM) and it already comes in a few variants, including Gemini Nano, Pro and Ultra.

 Bard, meanwhile, is the name Google uses for its consumer-facing chatbot that now runs on Gemini (and Bard currently isn’t available in Canada).

 While I’m not exactly a fan of the Bard name, it made sense for Google to brand its LLM-powered Assistant revamp as using Bard.
 The move to Gemini branding will likely confuse people, especially since 9to5 spotted that Google’s upcoming Bard subscription, dubbed Bard Advanced, will be renamed to Gemini Advanced.
 Bard Advanced was set to run on Gemini Ultra, which means with the rebrand, we’re looking at a situation where people use Gemini Advanced running Gemini Ultra.
 Ugh.

 Source: 9to5Google